junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 gradient in the clear.

 In a Verifiable Distributed Aggregation Function
-{{!VDAF=I-D.draft-irtf-cfrg-vdaf-06}}, this is achieved by having each user shard their gradient into a number of secret shares, one for each aggregation server.
+{{!VDAF=I-D.draft-irtf-cfrg-vdaf-08}}, this is achieved by having each user shard their gradient into a number of secret shares, one for each aggregation server.
 Each server aggregates their shares locally, then combines their share of the aggregate with the other servers to get the aggregate result.

-Along with keeping the gradients' privacy, it is also desirable to ensure robustness of the overall computation by preventing Clients from "poisoning" the aggregate and corrupting the trained machine learning model.
-A Client's gradient is typically expressed a vector of real numbers.
-A common goal is to ensure each gradient has a bounded Euclidean norm, also known as L2-norm, which is defined as the square root of the sum of square of all vector entries.
-L2-norm bound allows limiting the contribution from each Client across all entries, without imposing a limit on each entry, or the distribution of the Client vector.
+Along with keeping the gradients' privacy, it is also desirable to ensure robustness of the overall computation by preventing clients from "poisoning" the aggregate and corrupting the trained machine learning model.
+A client's gradient is typically expressed a vector of real numbers.
+A common goal is to ensure each gradient has a bounded "L2-norm", sometimes called Euclidean norm: the square root of the sum of the squares of each entry of the input vector.
-> TODO(issue #22) add a formal reference about why using L2-norm.

-There have been various prior approaches to support secure aggregation systems for federated learning with the desired privacy and robustness guarantee, but they have various tradeoffs and limitations.
-For example, a proposed VDAF implementation in {{DivviUpVDAF}} requires Clients to secret-share each bit of each vector value as a finite field element, which incurs a high communication overhead between Client and servers.
-The work of {{Tal22}} explores a more communication-efficient approach by secret sharing the real number directly to implement an approximate verification with differential privacy guarantee.
-However, the robustness guarantee is weak, and is ineffective in preventing malicious Clients in some use cases.
-> TODO(issue #23) The proposed VDAF implementation in libprio-rs that achieves
-> the same goal as PINE is not standardized.
-Is it better to just sketch
-> out the approach, or mention some other prior work?
+Bounding the L2 norm is used in federated learning to limit the contribution of each client to the aggregate, without over constraining the distribution of inputs.
+[CP: Add a relevant reference.]

+In theory, Prio3 ({{Section 7 of !VDAF}}) could be adapted to support this functionality, but the concrete cost in terms of runtime and communication would be prohibitively high.
+The basic idea is simple: an FLP ("Fully Linear Proof", see {{Section 7.3 of !VDAF}}) could be specified that computes the L2-norm of the gradient and checks that the result is in the desired range.
+This computation is not easy to do efficiently: the challenge lies in ensuring that the computation itself was carried out correctly, while properly accounting for the relevant mathematical details of the proof system (that is, the choice of finite field) and the range of possible inputs.

-This dcoument describes PINE ("P"rivate "I"nexpensive "N"orm
-"E"forcement"), a VDAF for secure aggregation of gradients with bounded L2-norm for federated learning.
-It achieves the above-mentioned privacy and robustness guarantees, by using many of the same techniques as Prio3 {{Section 7 of !VDAF}}, including the use of Fully Linear Proofs (FLP)
+This dcoument describes PINE ("Private Inexpensive Norm Enforcement"), a VDAF for secure aggregation of gradients with bounded L2-norm {{ROCT23}}.
+Its design is based largely on Prio3 in that the norm is computed and verified using an FLP.
+However, PINE uses a new technique for verifying the correctness of the norm computation that is incompatible with Prio3.
-{{Section 7.1 of !VDAF}} for validating the gradients.
-However, PINE introduces a new technique and supporting analysis {{PINE}} that, for high-dimensional data, significantly improves communication cost compared to what appears to be possible for Prio3.
-The cost of this improvement is a modest loss in
-completeness: there is a non-zero, but negligible chance that Aggregators reject an honestly generated measurement.

 We give an overview of this technique in {{overview}}.
-In {{flp}}
-we describe our FLP for bounded L2 norm.
-In {{vdaf}} we describe the complete PINE VDAF.
-We aim to achieve the following properties in our VDAF:
+In {{flp}} we specify an FLP circuit and accompanying encoding scheme for computing and verifying the L2 norm of each gradient.
+Finally, in {{vdaf}} we specify the complete multi-party, 1-round VDAF.

-* Gradients with invalid L2-norm from malicious Clients should be rejected with overwhelming probability.

-* Gradients generated by honest Clients should be accepted with overwhelming probability.

-* An attacker that controls the Collector, a subset of Clients, and all but one Aggregators, learns statistically close to nothing about the measurements of honest Clients.

 # Conventions and Definitions